 The Scientific Community is currently a network of some 50 members, representing a mix of all skills and backgrounds, and coming from all geographies where Atos Origin operates.
 Its aim is to help Atos Origin anticipate and craft its vision regarding upcoming technology disruptions and the new challenges facing the industry.
 By making this vision available to its clients, and by investing on the related findings, Atos Origin intends to help its clients making the most critical choices regarding the future of their solutions.
-In 2009, the scientific community has studied ten key identified challenges for its industry and its clients.
-In addition, the community is working on eight building blocks as user interface, process, context, social graph, data brokerage, ..., which combined with the ten challenges constitute the five-year vision for Atos Origin called 'Journey 2014'.
-A short summary of each follows.
+In 2009, the Scientific Community has studied ten key identified challenges for its industry and its clients.
+In addition, the Community is working on eight building blocks as user interface, process, context, social graph, data brokerage, ..., which combined with the ten challenges constitute the five-year vision for Atos Origin called 'Journey 2014'.

 Alternative Delivery Model is reflecting the current trend also called cloud computing and Software as a Service.
 Initiated with the delivery of commoditized standard applications (mail, collaboration and office tools) the new model will gradually prevail.
 It will be based upon a service delivery through Internet, paid per use and regulated by service level agreements.
 Recent announcement by Microsoft and Google may outdate rapidly the conventional model of software licensing and maintenance fees.
-ERP, CRM and BI will soon follow as well as smart transaction business in all standard processes (payment, e-services, e-commerce...).
+ERP, CRM and BI will soon follow as well as smart transaction business in all standard processes (payment, e-service, e-commerce, etc.).